Punctualism

 The confusion in French was immediate, as Stockhausen relates:

 I still remember how, in Paris, I threw around the expression "punctual music" as a term for my KREUZSPIEL, SPIEL for Orchestra, SCHLAGQUARTETT, and so forth.
 Pierre Boulez corrected me, "Pointilliste, la musique pointilliste!" and I said, "Non, ponctuelle."
 He replied: "What's that, then?
 That's not French at all, the word is pointilliste."
 So I explained: "Non, il faut faire attention, or else people might think we are bringing up musical impressionism ...
 Seurat painted little dots: dots upon dots, in various colours and sizes, so that a tree would shimmer. ...
 In terms of technique there is no connection between musical impressionism and pictorial impressionism.
 That's why I am using the term musique ponctuelle."
 Both musique ponctuelle and musique pointilliste are still seen today.

 In fact, as early as 1922 the French word pointillisme, evoking Seurat's painting technique, had been applied to music in this opposite sense of a "mosaic-like method of construction, an infinite accumulation of small and insignificant inorganic details", with reference to Arnold Schoenberg's operas, Erwartung and Die glückliche Hand.

 (An alternative translation for punktuelle Musik/musique ponctuelle is "punctile music", but it has not achieved wide currency.)

 The concept and its purpose were first articulated in print by Pierre Boulez, in his 1954 article "Recherches maintenant": "Nevertheless, despite an excess of arithmetic, we had achieved a certain 'punctuality' of sound—by which I mean, literally, the intersection of various functional possibilities in a given point.
 What had brought this 'punctual' style about?
 The justified rejection of thematicism".

+Punctualism can be used to create various textural threads, referred to as “threads of continuity.”
+These are identified through various gestures, including pointillistic sustain and intermittent pointillistic sustain.